WordPress SEO Images: The Definitive Guide 2017

 Tips for creating WordPress SEO images

-WordPress’ SEO features makes it easy to create search engine friendly images.
+WordPress’ SEO features makes it easy to create search engine friendly images and optimise for Google Images.

 Adding an SEO image in WordPress

-Whenever you add an image, simply complete the fields in the ‘Add media’ window:
+Whenever you add an image, simply complete the fields on the right hand side of the ‘Add media’ window:

 Explanation and tips for each of the WordPress ‘Add image’ fields